-She has researched the film and media industries in China and Hong Kong, digital entrepreneurship in Taiwan, diversity in cultural and creative labour, and work and employment in the ‘gig economy’.
-Her publications include two monographs: Digital Entrepreneurship, Gender and Intersectionality: An East Asian Perspective (Palgrave Macmillan, 2018) and Multimedia Stardom in Hong Kong: Image, Performance and Identity (Routledge, 2014).
+Fai has researched the Chinese film and media industries, digital entrepreneurship in East Asia, and cultural and creative labour.
+Her publications include two monographs: Digital Entrepreneurship, Gender and Intersectionality: An East Asian Perspective (2018) and Multimedia Stardom in Hong Kong: Image, Performance and Identity (2014).

-Fai has published in Information, Communication and Society; Sociological Review; Asian Ethnicity and Journal of Chinese Cinemas, and co-edited a special issue ‘Creativity, Knowledge and Innovation in Virtual Work’ for New Technology, Work and Employment (2017).
+Fai has published in the International Journal of Cultural Studies; Information, Communication and Society; Sociological Review; and Asian Ethnicity, and co-edited special issues for the Journal of Chinese Cinemas and New Technology, Work and Employment.

 - Chinese language media

 - Cultural and creative labour

 - Media industry participation and representation of LGBTQ+

 Fai researches the media, cultural and creative industries, in particular, issues related to work and labour.
 She was a researcher on an European Social Fund project (2006-2008, 2011), which examined the barriers to diversity within the UK film and media industries.
 She chairs the Gender and Work in the Creative Industries research group.

 Fai is currently undertaking two research projects: New British East Asian cinema: accent, gender and the city; Non-normative gender and sexual identities in the mainstream media culture.

 For more details, please see her full research profile.